Introduction to Deal with Difficult Team Members

 - Non-receptiveness to negative feedback

-Based on these reasons, these difficult team members are categorized into 9 types.
+Based on these reasons, these difficult members are categorized into 9 types.
 Let’s have a look at these difficult team members:

 - The Ghost – You have surely encountered these individuals either in your own team or another team in the department.
-These difficult team members are often off-site, normally at home, missing from every important meeting or discussion.
+These difficult members are often off-site, normally at home, missing from every important meeting or discussion.
 They call in sick or having important personal works many more times than an average sick person does.
 With sick leaves and no continuity of work, it can be hazardous for your team’s work or even for your plans.

 - The Devil’s Advocate – This individual can very well throw and dictate the path of the conversation at a meeting or gathering.
 Normally a crowd-puller, the devil’s advocate can fill in your mind and can steer you off course.